vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 A small style guide for source annotations would help future formats feel consistent in HexView and tests.

-### 23.4 Materialization adds a second asset lifecycle
+### 23.4 Materialization is a migration blocker

-Materialized assets are necessary for cases like Akao, but they add complexity: stable slots, stale removal, diagnostics, and source re-reading.
+The current Akao materializer adds stable slots, stale removal, repeated diagnostics, and source re-reading.

-The current design keeps that complexity contained.
-Future code should resist using materialization as a general cache.
-It should remain for assets whose value truly depends on resolved collection membership.
+Do not extend this mechanism.
+Replace it with symbolic bindings and a collection binder that is pure over snapshot values, then remove the second asset lifecycle.

 ### 23.5 Collection resolution depends on good keys